hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 systematising of the marvellous truths of the Vedanta, comes in the Gita, the divine commentary of the Vedanta.

-The Upanishads, the *Vyâsa-Sutras*, and the Gita, therefore, have been taken up by every sect in India that wants to claim authority for orthodoxy, whether dualist, or Vishishtâdvaitist, or Advaitist; the authorities of each of these are the three Prasthanas.
-We find that a Shankaracharya, or a Râmânuja, or a Madhvâchârya, or a Vallabhâcharya, or a Chaitanya — any one who wanted to propound a new sect —had to take up these three systems and write only a new commentary on them.
+The Upanishads, the *Vyāsa-Sutras*, and the Gita, therefore, have been taken up by every sect in India that wants to claim authority for orthodoxy, whether dualist, or Vishishtādvaitist, or Advaitist; the authorities of each of these are the three Prasthanas.
+We find that a Shankaracharya, or a Rāmānuja, or a Madhvāchārya, or a Vallabhācharya, or a Chaitanya — any one who wanted to propound a new sect —had to take up these three systems and write only a new commentary on them.
 Therefore it would be wrong to confine the word Vedanta only to one